Best practices for loading data using Synapse SQL pool

 - To ensure the loading user has enough memory to achieve maximum compression rates, use loading users that are a member of a medium or large resource class.

-As mentioned before, loading with PolyBase will provide the highest throughput with SQL Data Warehouse.
-If you cannot use PolyBase to load and must use the SQLBulkCopy API (or BCP) you should consider increasing batch size for better throughput.
+Loading with the COPY statement will provide the highest throughput with SQL pool.
+If you cannot use the COPY to load and must use the SqLBulkCopy API or bcp, you should consider increasing batch size for better throughput.

 Handling loading failures